Morgan-Leon/yanivefraim.github.io/_posts/2015-05-21-be-ready-for-angular2-today.markdown

   };
 }
 ```
+<p></p>
 There are several points to stop and discuss here:

-- We use 'bindToController' to pass 'phones', via attribute, to the  'phonecat-component' (see snippet below for more details).
+- We use 'bindToController' to pass 'phones', via attribute, to the 'phonecat-component'.
+This feature was introduced in Angular 1.4, but no worry, you can acheive the same results with older Angular versions as well (see snippet below for more details).
+I will use this technique with other components, as well.
+- 'phonecat-list' child componenet receives its data using 'phones' and 'filter-data' attributes.
+- 'Search' method is used to receive events from child 'phonecat-search' component.

 [jekyll]:      http://jekyllrb.com